-The intersection of the intellectual property (IP) system and the protection of Indigenous knowledge and cultural expressions is receiving increasing attention within Indigenous communities in Canada, among government policy-makers and in international trade and policy fora.
+The intersection of the intellectual property (IP) system and the protection of Indigenous knowledge and cultural expressions is receiving increasing attention with Indigenous peoples in Canada, among government policy-makers and in international trade and policy fora.
 Indigenous peoples have a particular stake in this area as it relates to their broader interests in protecting their knowledge and culture and ensuring its appropriate use.

 In spring 2018, the Minister of Innovation, Science and Economic Development announced the Intellectual Property Strategy as part of Canada's Innovation and Skills Plan.
 Building on the Government of Canada's commitments to implement the United Nations Declaration on the Rights of Indigenous Peoples and to recognize Indigenous rights, the Strategy includes initiatives aimed at making Canada's IP system more inclusive and reflective of the needs and interests of Indigenous peoples.

-Learn more about IP and how it relates to Indigenous knowledge and cultural expressions in our Introduction to Intellectual Property Rights and the Protection of Indigenous Knowledge and Cultural Expressions in Canada.
-This information is also available in Inuktitut PDF - 329 KB, Plains Cree PDF - 370 KB, Ojibwe PDF- 332 KB and will soon be available in Michif and Mi'kmaq.
+The relationship between IP and the protection of Indigenous knowledge and cultural expressions is complex and challenging.
+Learn more about their relationship in Introduction to Intellectual Property Rights and the Protection of Indigenous Knowledge and Cultural Expressions in Canada.
+This information is also available in Inuktitut PDF - 329 KB, Plains Cree PDF - 370 KB, Ojibwe PDF- 332 KB, Michif PDF — 196 KB and Mi'kmaq PDF - 323 KB.

 Indigenous Intellectual Property Program